carlosalexandre1985/enumeration/README.md

 ## :star2: About the Project
 This project was created in order to provide an useful and helpful JavaSciprt Enumeration for developers.

-You can use it in code for comparisons, for example.
-You also are able to generate an array of data and bind it on a select component.
+You can use it in code for comparisons and also are able to generate an array that can be easily binded in a select component, for example.

 <!-- Getting Started -->
 ##  :toolbox: Getting Started